isomerpages/moe-rivervalleypri/_rv-curriculum/Curriculum and Instruction/InfoComm Technology.md

 #### Modular Programme (ICT)

-Coding enhances students’ computational thinking (the ability to express thoughts in a rational and sequenced way) and facilitates creativity as there are endless variations and solutions of coding.
-In the ICT module, Primary 1 and 2 students learn coding using the Scratch programme.
+Coding enhances students’ computational thinking (the ability to express thoughts in a rational and sequenced way) and facilitates creativity as there are endless variations and solutions of coding.&nbsp;In the ICT module, Primary 1 and 2 students learn coding using the Scratch programme.
 At the end of the programme, students will be able to do simple coding by themselves.
-Differentiated learning is provided for students who have had prior experience in coding. (pictures taken before Covid-19)
+Differentiated learning is provided for students who have had prior experience in coding.&nbsp;(pictures taken before Covid-19)

 ![](/images/RV%20Curriculum/Curriculum%20and%20Instructions/Infocomm%20Technology/pic2.png)

 ##### Applied Learning Programme (ALP) Tier 2

 In Applied Learning Programme (ALP) Tier 2, Primary 6 students from the ICT Club will embark on a learning journey to a media production company, where they are exposed to creative media production and have a deeper understanding of the production processes.
 After which, students will extend their learning from Primary 5 and work on persuasive communication through videos.
 They will learn video editing skills and work on a production based on a theme.